-- Explain how percussion injures are caused during gun shot injuries.
+- Explain how percussion injuries are caused by gunshot injuries.

 - List the three manners of death that could result from a drug overdose.

 - Explain what causes a “froth come” in overdose deaths.

 - Explain that the most common form of hanging deaths are not from full suspension.